20steps/alexa/README.md

 20steps Alexa Backend
 =====================

-This is the backend of the "20steps" Alexa skill - the skill aims to support developers and system administrators.
+This is the backend of the "20steps" Alexa skill - the skill aims to support developers, system administrators. and marketers.

 Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps and used to enhance my skillset ,-)